 Validation Process

-- The review of documentation by an operational authority other than the user to confirm the operational capability.
+- Review documentation by an operational authority other than the user to confirm the operational capability.
 Validation is the precursor to approval.

 - The process by which the contractor tests a publication/technical manual for technical accuracy and adequacy.